Wanuri Kahiu: The Wooden Camel

 The Wooden Camel is Kahiu's first children's book.
-It tells the story of a boy, named Etabo, who dreams of racing camels.
+It tells the story of a boy named Etabo, who dreams of racing camels.
 His older siblings tease him and his family sells their camels to survive.
 With the help of his goat friend and his spirits, who tell him his "dreams are enough", he continues to daydream.
 His sister then carves him a wooden camel, bringing Etabo closer to his family.

 Rusties

-Kahiu's co-written short story, "RUSTIES", indulges a futuristic world.
+Kahiu's co-written short story with Nnedi Okorafor, "RUSTIES", indulges a futuristic world.
 The story tells the story of the relationship between a young girl and a traffic-directing robots.
 In an interview with Quartz, Kahiu says that creating images for African children is important to correct "being written out of our histories" and to hope for a future Africa.

 In June 2019, to mark the 50th anniversary of the Stonewall riots, an event widely considered a watershed moment in the modern LGBTQ rights movement, Queerty named her one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".

 The Thing About Jellyfish film adaptation

 In April 2019, Kahiu and Millie Bobby Brown teamed up for a film adaptation of the YA novel The Thing About Jellyfish for Universal Studios.
 Kahiu is set to direct the film, which will be produced by Gigi Pritzker and Rachel Shane of MWM Studios, Bruna Papandrea, and Reese Witherspoon.

-The Thing About Jellyfish, written by Ali Benjamin is a stunning debut novel about grief and wonder that was an instant New York Times bestseller.
+The Thing About Jellyfish, written by Ali Benjamin, is a debut novel about grief and wonder, which became a New York Times bestseller.

 Wild Seed film adaptation

-Wanuri Kahiu is also among writers who will be working on the adaptation of Octavia Butler novel, Wild Seed into a film, in a project by Amazon.
+Wanuri Kahiu is also among writers who will be working on the adaptation of Octavia Butler's novel Wild Seed into a film, in a project by Amazon.

 Wanuri, who will also be director of the Wild Seed series, will develop the script alongside Nigerian author Nnedi Okorafor.
 The show is produced by Viola Davis and Julius Tennon of JuVee Production.